Ferrite-FEM/Ferrite.jl/docs/src/topics/boundary_conditions.md

 In `Ferrite` this type of periodic Dirichlet boundary conditions can be added to the `ConstraintHandler` by constructing an instance of [`PeriodicDirichlet`](@ref).
 This is usually done it two steps.
-First we compute the mapping between mirror and image faces using [`collect_periodic_facets`](@ref).
+First we compute the mapping between mirror and image facets using [`collect_periodic_facets`](@ref).
 Here we specify the mirror set and image sets (the sets are usually known or can be constructed easily ) and the mapping ``\varphi``.
 Second we construct the constraint using the `PeriodicDirichlet` constructor.
 Here we specify which